crcaretti/FC/readme.txt

+Common problems:

+I get a error on gamestart.
+-clear cookies

+I can't save more than once of twice.
+-Known issue caused by sugarcube level changes.
+Save to file doesn't have this problem and will likely avoid the first problem as well.

 How to mod (basic doc):

 1. All sources now in the src subdir, in separate files.
 1 passage = 1 file.